11 Harrowhouse: Reviews

-Variety gave the film a negative review, stating that "Grodin messes up the film with ineffective shy-guy acting, and clobbers it with catatonic voice-over that is supposed to be funny" and adding that "Howard and Mason appear close to embarrassed in their roles."
+Variety wrote: "Grodin messes up the film with ineffective shy-guy acting, and clobbers it with catatonic voice-over that is supposed to be funny ...
+Howard and Mason appear close to embarrassed in their roles."

+Stanley Kauffmann of The New Republic wrote that 11 Harrowhouse's finale was apparently 'devised by a moron high on LSD' but praised James Mason's acting saying 'he creates a whole man in the middle of roaring nonsense'.

+Leslie Halliwell said: "Amusing caper story marred by sudden changes of mood."

+The Radio Times Guide to Films gave the film 2/5 stars, writing: "This overeager comedy foolhardily attempts to send up the heist caper.
+Only the bullish playing saves the day, as Aram Avakian's direction is so slipshod that the enterprise has descended into low farce long before the extended chase finale.
+Hard though Charles Grodin and Candice Bergen try as the ingenious vacuuming jewel thieves, they're totally outclassed by a venerable supporting cast."

 Versions

-The film has been screened in two versions in the past - both with and without narration from Grodin's character, H.R.
-Chesser.
+The film has been screened in two versions in the past, both with and without narration from Grodin's character, Howard R. Chesser.
 The version without narration plays under two alternate titles, either Anything for Love or Fast Fortune.
 Neither version was broadcast often on television; the version without the narration was the most widely available for purchase for a time.
 The film was released on LaserDisc by Fox Video in Widescreen format and with the narration intact.

 Home media

 On 2 February 2011, Shout!
 Factory released the film on Region 1 DVD.